Jason W. Hardin

 Successfully represented the co-owner, operator and parent entities of the Crandall Canyon Mine near Huntington, Utah in three civil lawsuits stemming from the multiple deaths and injuries arising out of the collapse of the Mine and failed rescue in August 2007; played a key role in investigating and mastering the complex facts, in negotiating with numerous plaintiffs and insurance companies, and in reaching the highly publicized global settlement of all claims from all plaintiffs against all defendants in less than two years following the accidents.

-Assisted and currently assisting with investigations by the Mine Safety and Health Administration, several Congressional committes, the Department of Labor, the Utah Mine Safety Commission, and the United States Attorney's Office for the District of Utah in relation to the August 2007 accidents at the Crandall Canyon Mine.
+Assisted and currently assisting with investigations by the Mine Safety and Health Administration, several Congressional committes, the Department of Labor, the Utah Mine Safety Commission, and the U.S. Attorney's Office for the District of Utah in relation to the August 2007 accidents at the Crandall Canyon Mine.

-Successfully represented utility in three week baseball-style arbitration involving utility's assertion of force majeure under a long-term coal supply agreement because of a breakdown of one of its turbine generators; was responsible for large part of discovery and arbitration preparations; examined and cross-examined all expert witnesses during hearing, including two metallurgists, two generator specialists, and a fracture mechanics and finite element analysis expert.
+Successfully represented a utility in three-week baseball-style arbitration involving utility's assertion of force majeure under a long-term coal supply agreement because of a breakdown of one of its turbine generators; was responsible for large part of discovery and arbitration preparations; examined and cross-examined all expert witnesses during hearing, including two metallurgists, two generator specialists, and a fracture mechanics and finite element analysis expert.

 Successfully represented millwork installer (a sub-subcontractor during the construction of a large five-star hotel) in two-and-a-half week arbitration in Boston against millwork supplier; was responsible for large part of discovery and arbitration preparation; examined key fact witnesses and cross-examined key fact witnesses during hearing.

-University of Utah College of Law, Juris Doctor Degree (2000) (Top 20%); Editor-in-Chief, JOURNAL OF LAND, RESOURCES & ENVIRONMENTAL LAW; Semi-Finalist (out of 63 universities), National Environmental Law Moot Court Competition, Pace University (1999); William H. Leary Scholar (Top 20%); Legal Writing Teaching Assistant Naval Nuclear Prototype Training Unit, Idaho Falls, Idaho, Graduated 1st in Class, 1992-1993
+University of Utah College of Law, J.D., 2000, top 20 percent; Editor-in-Chief, Journal of Land, Resources & Environmental Law; Semi-Finalist (out of 63 universities), National Environmental Law Moot Court Competition, Pace University, 1999; William H. Leary Scholar, top 20 percent; Legal Writing Teaching Assistant Naval Nuclear Prototype Training Unit, Idaho Falls, Idaho, Graduated 1st in Class, 1992-1993

-Naval Nuclear Power School, Orlando, Florida, 1992, Graduated in top 10% of class.
+Naval Nuclear Power School, Orlando, Florida, 1992, Graduated in top ten percent of the class.
 Graduate Level Courses in: Atomic and Nuclear Physics, Health Physics, Fluids and Fluid Systems, Material Sciences and Metallurgy, Thermodynamics, Water Chemistry, Mechanical Engineering, Reactor Kinetics, Electrical Engineering, Mathematics and Power Plant Systems

 Publications & Presentations